The conference for serious writers of fiction and nonfiction.

 The additional Query Letter Clinic is sold out.
 For those registered for the clinic, a sample letter template is provided here for your convenience: Agent Query Letter Template.

-Read about this year’s featured speakers and the full conference schedule, which we’ll continue to update, below.
+Read about this year’s featured speakers and the full conference schedule below.

 } 2019 Featured Speakers and Agents

 Amanda Annis is an agent at Trident Media Group. } Preparing for the Pitch, Query Letter Clinic, Agent Pitch Sessions

 Sarah Bedingfield is an agent at Levine Greenberg Rostan Literary Agency. } Agent Pitch Sessions

 Nathan Bransford is the author of How to Write a Novel and a former literary agent. } Literary Agents 101

 Heather Carr is an agent at the Friedrich Agency. } Query Letter Clinic, Agent Pitch Sessions

 Lucy Carson is an agent at the Friedrich Agency. } Agent Pitch Sessions

 Farley Chase is an agent at Chase Literary Agency. } Agent Pitch Sessions

 Mieke Chew is the Co-Director of Publicity at New Directions Publishing. } How to Build a Platform